danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 mock.hasCalled(mock.doStuffRef, numberOfTimes: 2)       // => false
 ```

-For more compact code, you can use keypaths to avoid having to specify the mock twice:
+For more compact code, you can use keypaths:

 ```swift
 // Create a mock